 I'm on a hiding to nothing in other words.
 Albeit that I don't fully comprehend this yet at this particular point in time.
 And nowadays, as the "future me", it is all I can do to look back with amazement and compassion at how my lack of self-worth had manifested itself so thoroughly into my being.
 Life had worn me down.

-When the realisation (finally) hit that I’d let my lack of self-esteem and self-confidence fester so long and so deep, that it stopped me from being me or even knowing who me was.
+When I realised that I’d let my lack of self-esteem and self-confidence fester so long and so deep, that it stopped me from being me or even knowing who me was.
 The day I knew for sure that I needed to make change if I wanted to truly feel good about life, and about myself.
 Hiding out in the shadow of others – because it was easier and safe – was no longer enough.

 I had known for some time, of course, that I had self-worth issues.
 I mean, while my confidence was functioning at a far from optimum level, there was nothing wrong with my intellect.
 My masks were landsliding even to myself and it's not called the "bleeding obvious" for nothing.
 What can I say - denial has its own comforts, likewise self-sabotage.